awslabs/multi-model-server/docs/custom_service.md

 This will create file ```<model-name>.mar``` in the directory ```<output-dir>```

-This will create a model archive with the custom handler, for python3 runtime. the ```--runtime``` parameter enables usage of specific python version at runtime, by default it uses the default python distribution of the system.
+This will create a model archive with the custom handler, for python3 runtime.
+The ```--runtime``` parameter enables usage of specific python version at runtime, by default it uses the default python distribution of the system.